microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaTrustFrameworkPolicy.md

 # Get-EntraBetaTrustFrameworkPolicy

-## SYNOPSIS
+## Synopsis
-This cmdlet is used to retrieve the created trust framework policies (custom policies) in the directory.
+this cmdlet is used to retrieve the created trust framework policies (custom policies) in the directory.

-## SYNTAX
+## Syntax

 ### GetQuery (Default)
 ```